-Though they are not uncommon, weaknesses in this area can negatively affect a child and lead to lifelong problems, so it is important they are identified and addressed early.
+Weaknesses in this area can negatively affect a child and lead to lifelong problems, so it is important they are identified and addressed early on.
+These Difficulties can be due to many reasons, such as:

-- Environmental constraints e.g. lack of opportunity for interaction might have stunted the ability to learn social skills (this might be a young person that has spent lots of time in hospital or travelling the world).
+- Environmental constraints e.g. lack of opportunity for interaction stunts ability to learn social skills

-- Psychological disorders e.g. children with the potential to develop social competence but lack competence in specific situations that are uncomfortable to them (a common example is anxiety).
+- Psychological disorders e.g. children with the aptitude to develop social competence but lack competence in specific situations that are uncomfortable to them

-- Learning disabilities or neurodevelopmental disorders e.g. might display minimal understanding of emotional expression, poor ability to learn social skills due to brain-based conditions (these include Autism, Nonverbal Learning Disorder (NVLD) or even just slow processing speed).
+- Learning disability or neurodevelopmental disorders e.g. might display minimal understanding of emotional expression and/or poor ability to learn social skills due to brain-based conditions

 Social competence allows us to recognise and understand social situations, initiate social interchanges, and respond to what a person is saying.
 This requires social awareness, interest, motivation, comprehension, memory, empathy – it’s an extremely complex process.